vikas-bandaru/exciting-java/docs/resources/exercises/session_time/week4/day22.md

 3. Create a `MusicOrganizer` and add two file names to it.
 Call `listFile(0)` and `listFile(1)` to show the two files.
 Now call `removeFile(0)` and then `listFile(0)`.
 What happened?
 Is that what you expected?
 Can you find an explanation of what might have happened when you removed the first file name from the collection?

 ### Using a library class

+**Importing a library class**
+The very first line of the class file illustrates the way in which we gain access to a library class in Java, via an *import statement*:
+> `import java.util.ArrayList;`

+This makes the `ArrayList` class from the `java.util` package available to our class definition.
+Import statements must always be placed before class definitions in a file.
+Once a class name has been imported from a package in this way, we can use that class just as if it were one of our own classes.
+So we use `ArrayList` at the head of the `MusicOrganizer` class to define a `files` field:
+> `private ArrayList<String> files;`

+Here, we see a new construct: the mention of `String` in angle brackets: `<String>`.
+The need for this was alluded the previous section, where we noted that `ArrayList` is a general-purpose collection class—i.e., not restricted in what it can store.
+When we create an `ArrayList` object, however, we have to be specific about the type of objects that will be stored in that particular instance.
+We can store whatever type we choose, but we have to designate that type when declaring an `ArrayList` variable.
+Classes such as `ArrayList`, which get parameterized with a second type, are called *generic classes* (we will discuss them in more detail later).
+When using collections, therefore, we always have to specify two types: the type of the collection itself (here: `ArrayList`) and the type of the elements that we plan to store in the collection (here: String).
+We can read the complete type definition `ArrayList<String>` as “*ArrayList of String.*” We use this type definition as the type for our files variable.
+As you should now have come to expect, we see a close connection between the body of the constructor and the fields of the class, because the constructor is responsible for initializing the fields of each instance.
+So, just as the `ClockDisplay` created `NumberDisplay` objects for its two fields, here we see the constructor of the `MusicOrganizer` creating an object of type `ArrayList` and storing it in the `files` field.